-“If one colleague comes down with the flu, chances are that before you know it, the virus has spread throughout the workplace (faster than that rumour about last week’s office party) and most of your workforce will be calling in sick” says Nicole Horne, Digital Marketing Executive at Rentokil Initial in Johannesburg
+“If one colleague comes down with the flu, chances are that before you know it, the virus has spread throughout the workplace (faster than that rumour about last week’s office party) and most of your workforce will be calling in sick,” says Nicole Horne, Digital Marketing Executive at Rentokil Initial in Johannesburg.

+Influenza (Flu) and Gastroenteritis (Stomach Flu) are the two leading causes of absenteeism every year.
+However, there are seven common office germs that we bring home from work with us.
+These can be seen below or read more in this article.
 What we don’t realise is that germs can live on a surface for up to 24 hours.
 So, when we leave the office, all the germs that we’ve picked up that day climb into the car with us (infecting everything we touch), and then climb out the car with us and follow us into our homes.
-This is known as cross contamination.
+This is known as cross-contamination.
 Gross!

 According to Rentokil Initial, there are several germ hotspots that we need to pay special attention to in our cars.
 Next time you’re giving your car a scrub, make sure you don’t forget to spray and wipe the following areas with an antibacterial cleanser:

 - Your steering wheel

 - Your speedometer button (trip calculator)

 - Your driver’s and passenger visor

 - Your safety belt (not just the clip, the whole belt)

 - Your indicators

 - Your cubby hole and centre console